Riga Ghetto: Mass killings

-There has been a historical dispute about whether the Latvian Jews were killed at Rumbula to make room for the Reich Jews, and it has long caused bitter feelings between Latvian and German survivors.
+A historical dispute about whether Latvian Jews were killed at Rumbula to make room for Reich Jews, has long caused bitter feelings between Latvian and German survivors.
 The evidence is not clear on this, but certainly deportations of Reich Jews followed closely in time after the Rumbula shootings.

-Setting up the small ghetto
+Small ghetto

 After the mass killings at Rumbula, the survivors were formed into the small ghetto.
 Large posters were placed around Riga, stating "Anyone reporting to the authorities a suspicious person or a hidden Jew will receive a large sum of money and many other gratuities and privileges".
 Jews could sometimes be identified by whether they would eat pork.
-Internal passports were used to control the population, being necessary, for example, to obtain a medical prescription.
-The Nazi commandant of the small ghetto was named Stanke, who had also participated in the liquidation of the large ghetto.
-He was assisted by a Latvian named Dralle, who earned a reputation for brutality among the Jews.
-As with the large ghetto, the perimeter was also guarded by Latvians.
+Internal passports were used to control the population, and were necessary, for example, to obtain a pharmacy prescription.
+The Nazi commandant of the small ghetto was named Stanke, and had also participated in the liquidation of the large ghetto.
+He was assisted by a Latvian named Dralle, who earned a reputation among Jews for brutality.
+Like in the large ghetto, the perimeter was guarded by Latvians.
 Within the ghetto, on Ludzas Street, the Nazis maintained a special company of guards, consisting of policemen from Danzig, commanded by Hesfer.

 A work detail of Jews from the small ghetto was formed to gather up the property in the large ghetto of the Jews killed in the Rumbula shootings.
 The detail was headed by Aismann, a Jew from Daugavpils, who stood in favor with the Nazis and was distrusted by the other Jews.
 Many Jews tried to get back into the large ghetto to claim their property, including the valuables they had hidden.
 The guards were quick to execute any Jew from the small ghetto whom they found in the large one without authorization.
-Some of the effects from the large ghetto were redistributed to the Latvians by the occupation authorities.
+Some of the effects from the large ghetto were redistributed to Latvians by occupation authorities.
 In other cases the German military authorities sent in trucks to load up furniture and other items.
 One general, Dr. Bamberg, picked out some items for himself and had them shipped back to Germany.